Palazzo Altemps Rome

 The Palazzo Altemps has a lot of classical sculpture to admire in particular, including the famous Ludovisi collection of Greek and Roman sculpture.
 All of this is set against a backdrop of 15th and 16th century frescoes.

 The Palazzo Altemps was built in 1477 by the Duke of Imola, Girolamo Riario (a grandson of Pope Sixtus IV).
-Previously, there were a number of medieval constructions on the site, with small houses, towers and gardens that were probably part of a fortress to protect the Tiber.
+Previously, there used to be medieval constructions, including small houses, towers and gardens on this site.
+The towers were probably part of a fortress to protecting the Tiber.

 The architects were Melozzo da Forlì and Luca Pacioli.

 The palazzo was sold to Cardinal Francesco Soderini in 1511.
 After Soderini‘s death (1524) it passed into the hands of Cardinal Innocenzo Cybo.
 He had a number of renovations carried out by Baldassare Peruzzi, among others.

 The next owner was Cardinal Marco Sittico Altemps (a son of the German Count Wolfgang Hohenems and the sister of Pope Pius IV, Chiara Medici).
 He bought the building in 1568 and also had, by Martino Longhi il Vecchio, a number of changes made, including the Belvedere on the Piazza Sant’Apollinare side.
 (The goat placed on the dome of this is the symbol of the Altemps family.)